michihodges/webpack-basics/README.md

 ```
 npm run build
 ```
-Don't worry - there will be an error, because the config is still empty ;)
+Don't worry - there will be an error, because the config file is still empty ;)